lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/01-introduction.rst

 BeagleV-Ahead is a high-performance open-source RISC-V single board computer (SBC) built around the Alibaba TH1520 SoC.
 It has the same P8 & P9 cape header pins as
 BeagleBone Black allowing you to stack your favourite BeagleBone cape on top to expand its capability.
-Featuring a powerful quad-core RISC-V processor BeagleV Ahead is designed as an affordable RISC-V enabled pocket-size computer for anybody who wants to dive deep into the new RISC-V ISA.
+Featuring a powerful quad-core RISC-V processor BeagleV-Ahead is designed as an affordable RISC-V enabled pocket-size computer for anybody who wants to dive deep into the new RISC-V ISA.

 .. table::